hamelsmu/ml-cpu-lite/README.md

 # ml-cpu-lite
-For testing in CI containers doesn't have pytorch
+For testing in CI containers